mlehotay/ier/IER/IER-canon.md

 These documents are **canonical in intent but non-authoritative in definition**.

-They analyze specific phenomena **strictly under Tier 1 constraints** and may not revise ontology, criteria, epistemic limits, or ethics.
+They analyze specific phenomena **strictly under Tier-1 constraints** and may not revise ontology, criteria, epistemic limits, or ethics.

+They **must preserve reader alignment** explicitly.

+They exist to show how a single, strict identity claim can illuminate diverse experiential phenomena without expanding the ontology or relaxing the core constraints.

 ### **Phenomenology, Continuity, and Mental Structure**